maciriase26/Music-and-Focus-Study/README.md

 - How do students’ study habits change with different listening environments?

 ## Technologies Used
--Python (pandas, matplotlib, seaborn, plotly) – for data analysis and visualization -Google Forms / Sheets – for data collection and organization -Jupyter Notebook / VS Code – for analysis and exploration
+- Python (pandas, matplotlib, seaborn, plotly) – for data analysis and visualization
+- Google Forms / Sheets – for data collection and organization
+- Jupyter Notebook / VS Code – for analysis and exploration

 ### Link to Form:
 https://forms.gle/X2zwHQ5AX7S3KquV8

+## Acknowledgemts
+Thank you to everyone who participated in the survey and shared honest feedback!
+Your input is essential to understanding how we can make studying more effective and enjoyable through the right sound environment.